AOSP-KONA-MSMNILE-LAHAINA-KALAMA/kernel_xiaomi_sm8350/Documentation/vm/multigen_lru.rst

 variables are monotonically increasing.

-Generation numbers are truncated into ``order_base_2(MAX_NR_GENS+1)`` bits in order to fit into the gen counter in ``folio->flags``.
+Generation numbers are truncated into ``order_base_2(MAX_NR_GENS+1)`` bits in order to fit into the gen counter in ``page->flags``.
 Each truncated generation number is an index to ``lrugen->lists[]``.
 The sliding window technique is used to track at least ``MIN_NR_GENS`` and at most ``MAX_NR_GENS`` generations.
 The gen counter stores a value within ``[1, MAX_NR_GENS]`` while a page is on one of ``lrugen->lists[]``; otherwise it stores zero.

 Each generation is divided into multiple tiers.
+Tiers represent different ranges of numbers of accesses through file descriptors.
 A page accessed ``N`` times through file descriptors is in tier ``order_base_2(N)``.
-Unlike generations, tiers do not have dedicated ``lrugen->lists[]``.
-In contrast to moving across generations, which requires the LRU lock, moving across tiers only involves atomic operations on ``folio->flags`` and therefore has a negligible cost.
+In contrast to moving across generations, which requires the LRU lock, moving across tiers only involves atomic operations on ``page->flags`` and therefore has a negligible cost.
 A feedback loop modeled after the PID controller monitors refaults over all the tiers from anon and file types and decides which tiers from which types to evict or protect.

 There are two conceptually independent procedures: the aging and the eviction.
 They form a closed-loop system, i.e., the page reclaim.